Tropical Storm Hanna forecast to strengthen; Gonzalo looms

-Hanna was located about 315 miles (510 kilometers) east, southeast of Corpus Christi, Texas, the National Hurricane Center said in its 4 a.m.
+Hanna was located about 315 miles east, southeast of Corpus Christi, Texas, the National Hurricane Center said in its 4 a.m.
 CDT advisory.
-It had maximum sustained winds around 40 mph (65 kph) and was moving west, northwest at 9 mph (15 kph).
+It had maximum sustained winds around 40 mph and was moving west, northwest at 9 mph.

 Hanna was forecast to make landfall on Saturday.
 A tropical storm warning was in effect from the mouth of the Rio Grande to San Luis Pass, Texas, and a tropical storm watch was in effect from San Luis Pass to High Island, Texas.

-Forecasters increased the expected rainfall totals in its update, stating that Hanna could bring 4 to 8 inches (10 to 20 centimeters) of rain and coastal swells that “are likely to cause life-threatening surf and rip current conditions,” the advisory stated.
+Forecasters increased the expected rainfall totals in its update, stating that Hanna could bring 4 to 8 inches of rain and coastal swells that “are likely to cause life-threatening surf and rip current conditions,” the advisory stated.

 Hanna broke the record as the earliest eighth Atlantic named storm, according to Colorado State University hurricane researcher Phil Klotzbach.
 The previous record was Harvey on Aug.
 3, 2005, Klotzbach tweeted.